Mr-Vicky-01/Code-Assistant/README.md

 # Code Assistant

 Code Assistant is a tool designed to help users with their coding-related queries.
-It utilizes the Google Gemini model powered by LangChain API to provide accurate and helpful responses to user inquiries.
+It utilizes the Gemini model powered by LangChain API to provide accurate and helpful responses to user inquiries.

 ## Features